 Can Sicilians And Italians Understand Each Other?

-The Italian language is actually spoken in Sicily so most Sicilians can definitely understand Italian.
+The Italian language is actually spoken in Sicily and is the official language so most Sicilians can definitely understand Italian.
 However, the same cannot be said for Italians.
 Since Sicilian is a different language and Italian is Italy’s official language, most Italians do not understand spoken Sicilian.
 This is because the Italian language is more commonly used than the Sicilian language.

 Both the Sicilian and Italian languages share Latin roots but the Italian language is entirely based on Latin while the Sicilian language has elements from other languages.
 Sicilian and Italian are different languages and if you are going to Sicily anytime soon and are learning some Italian words, do not worry.
 Most Sicilians understand and speak Italian.
 It’s just that they also have their own language.